g4b0/silverstripe-mysqlanalyzer/README.md

 ## Important
 This module is intended for development, don't use it in production unless you want to analyze it.
+Pull request https://github.com/silverstripe/silverstripe-framework/pull/2063 need to be merged in order to have the module working

 ## Requirements